weynandk/info_threefold/src/token/how_to_buy/tft_mazraa.md

 Mazraa has made it possible to buy TFT fast and easy with your credit card through a partnership with Trainscoin.
 Follow the 6 steps listed below to buy TFT directly from a farmer.

-For Buying TFT you will need:
+For buying TFT you will need:
-- Your Passport/ID-card
+- Your passport/ID-card
-- Proof Of Addres (Utility bill, bank statement, etc,..)
+- Proof of address (Utility bill, bank statement, etc,..)
-- A Credit Card
+- A credit card

 **Step 1: Visit the Mazraa Trainscoin Link:**